scrapy/scrapy/docs/topics/api.rst

            :attr:`~scrapy.settings.SETTINGS_PRIORITIES` or an integer
        :type priority: string or int

+    .. method:: updatedict(name, values, priority='project')

+       Update a dictionary with given values.

+       This is a convenience function that calls the ``update()`` method of the given dictionary setting, unless the setting's current priority is higher than the provided ``priority``.

+       :param name: the setting name
+       :type name: string

+       :param values: key/value pairs to be updated/inserted
+       :type values: dict or iterable of key/value pairs

     .. method:: get(name, default=None)

        Get a setting value without affecting its original type.